 Staff supervising excursions should be aware of any medical need, and relevant emergency procedure.
-Staff are to provide Nurses with list of pupils at least 72 hours prior to any trip.
+Staff are to provide the School Nurse and/or Welfare Officer with a list of pupils at least 72 hours prior to any trip.

 Medical documentation will be carried by the group.
 A copy will be enclosed with any relevant medication sent from school.